openebs-archive/e2e-tests/experiments/functional/sts-volume-distribution/README.md

 ## Notes

 - This functional test checks if the volume replicas are scheduled in different storage pools available.
-- The litmus book receives the parameters in form of environmental variables.
+- The e2e book receives the parameters in form of environmental variables.
 - Scaleup the application replica and check if the new replicas are scheduled into different pools.

 ## Litmusbook Environment Variables